liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/08-npmresolver-api/01-obtaining-osgi-bundle-npm-package-descriptors.markdown

       bootstrapRequire.default();
     </aui:script>

-Now you know how to obtain an OSGi bundle's npm package descriptors!
+Now you know how to reference an npm module's package!

 ## Related Topics [](id=related-topics)